codrina24/ft_printf/README.md

 # Ft_printf
-Reimplements the behavior of the standard printf() function
+Simulates the behavior of the standard printf() function